Early Career Coaching For Lawyers

-Surviving Your First Few Years of Professional Practice
+Surviving Your First Few Years Of Legal Practice

-In my early years as a lawyer, I often felt overwhelmed and ready to quit almost daily—not just because of external pressures but due to my own unrealistic expectations and a liberal dose of imposter syndrome.
+In my early years as a lawyer, I often felt overwhelmed and ready to quit almost daily, not just because of external pressures but due to my own unrealistic expectations and a liberal dose of imposter syndrome as a professional.

 I spent most of my first professional year feeling miserable and ready to quit.

-However, by showing up every day and gradually building my skills and confidence, I realised that success is a long-term journey.
+However, by showing up every day and gradually building my skills and confidence, I realised that success as a lawyer is a long-term not a short-term journey.

 I needed to give myself time, reframe what success looked like, and make positive changes to my work life.